phillipkent/faqxml/README.md

 XSLT processor
 --------------

-You need an XSLT processor program to work with faqxml ...............
-There are numerous commercial versions....
-The preferred free program is Saxon .....................
-The processor needs to implement XSLT version 2......
+You need an XSLT processor program to work with faqxml (and it needs to implement xslt version 2: so xsltproc will not work).
+There are numerous commercial versions.
+The preferred free program is [Saxon](http://saxon.sourceforge.net/).

 How to use